 - Rei Ayanami NOT dying in Rebuild of Evangelion.

 - It could still happen later on, of course.
 A better example is that Toji is not piloting Unit-03.

 - Or, you know, that instead of unit 01 absorbing Shinji into itself and killing Zeruel monkey-style before shutting down, Shinji takes control of Unit 01 at its full berserk power, forcibly yanks Rei's soul out of Zeruel, and proceeds to ascend to godhood and nearly kickstart Third Impact before Kaworu stops him.
 Needless to say, some people were a bit surprised at these developments.

-- In the Death Note live-action films, Light Yagami dies much, much earlier than he did in the anime.
+- In the Death Note live-action films, Light Yagami dies much, much earlier than he did in the anime, on account of L writing his own name in the Death Note before Light can kill him, making his own death a certainty in 23 days but an impossibility at any time prior to that.
 Because of this, a third movie is made entirely about L's character stopping a completely DIFFERENT group of criminals.

 - In The Amazing Spider-Man, Spider-Man's archnemesis, the Green Goblin, tossed Spidey's first love off a bridge in one of comics' most iconic moments.
 It was a huge twist when the comic was published (never before had a superhero let someone die, except in an origin story) and shocked many readers.
 Since then, however, whenever Gwen Stacy is present, it's become more shocking not have the Green Goblin kill Gwen Stacy.